rajeevRuhaan/rajeevRuhaan/README.md

 - 🔭 I’m currently a student of Helsinki Business College joined FullStack web-developer program in January, 2021.
 The program duration is of 18 months.
-- 🌱 I’m currently learning  HTML, CSS, JS, React and PHP.
+- 🌱 I’m currently learning  HTML, CSS, JS, React, and PHP .
-- 🌱 I am also good working with JAVA, Node, Express, MongoDB, MySQL.
+- 🌱 I am also good working with JAVA, Node, Express, MongoDB, MySQL, Drupal, Docker.

 - 💬 I like traveling and cycling.
 I love soft music.
 - 📫 How to reach me: urrajivin@hotmail.com